tytydraco/yessleep/out/Horse_Skin.md

-But then I took her to the stables.
+And then I took Gina to the stables.
 That’s when things started to get strange.